tiiiecherle/osx_install_config/README.md

 And yes, it is intentional that all the content of the files is written in small letters for easier maintenance.

-Before you delete everything on your drive and start a clean OS X install be sure you have at least one working backup of all relevant files.
+Before you delete everything on your drive and start a clean macOS install be sure you have at least one working backup of all relevant files.

 I do so with [my backup script ](#7---backup-and-restore-script) and [backuplist+](http://rdutoit.home.comcast.net/~rdutoit/pub/robsoft/pages/softw.html).

 0	Bootable usb device
 -----
-Before starting with a clean install of OS X a bootable usb device is needed.
+Before starting with a clean install of macOS a bootable usb device is needed.
 This is how you create it.

 0. Format usb drive with guid partition table in disc utility.
-0. Create a new partition (at least 10 GB) and format the partition on the drive with OS X Extended (Journaled), name it "Untitled" and leave it mounted.
+0. Create a new partition (at least 10 GB) and format the partition on the drive with macOS Extended (Journaled), name it "Untitled" and leave it mounted.
-0. Download the OS X installer to /Applications/.
+0. Download the macOS installer to /Applications/.
 0. Adjust the installer name and path in the script and run the script afterwards.

 You will end up with a bootable usb device.